 Skip to contents

-Light wrapper around BiocParallel functions that automatically sets the appropriate parameters based on the number of workers specified.
+Light wrapper around BiocParallel functions that automatically applies appropriate parallel function.

 Usage